site15/my-dashboard/web/TECHNICAL_DOCUMENTATION.md

 ### Widget Routes
 - Widget management operations (partially implemented)

+## Widgets Implementation

+The project includes an initial implementation of a Habits Tracking Widget.
+Detailed documentation for widgets is available in the [Widgets Documentation (Russian)](WIDGETS_DOCUMENTATION_RU.md) file.

 ## Mobile Application Structure

 The mobile application uses a tab-based navigation system with three main tabs: